 In 2008 Utah adopted a tiered motorcycle license system.
 The idea behind the law was to prevent new riders from starting out on powerful motorcycles and to encourage learning to ride on smaller bikes.
 This is like licensing used in most European countries.
 More info on our Licensing Page.

-Private Basic Rider Course: $350 for one student or $275ea for groups of 2 or more
+Private Basic Rider Course: $350 for one student or $300 each for groups of two or more

 The Basic Rider Course is for brand new or returning riders.
 We start with the primary controls and progress through very basic riding skills, such as riding in a straight line, shifting, turning and stopping.
 And that’s just the first day.
 You must be able to ride a bicycle prior to class.
 If you have never ridden before get as much bicycle riding in before class as possible.